SeongjaeHuh/hallym/1_row_level_access.md

 ###  Step 2: Create the Row Access Policy
-> if the requesting role is SALES_ADMIN, they will see all sales, regardless of region.
+> In Role SALES_ADMIN, they will see all sales, regardless of region.
->
 > However, other roles will be looked up in the mapping table, to check if the current role can view data from the specific region:

 ```